Pak Sŭnghwan: Legacy

 After his death, in 1962, he was posthumously awarded the Presidential Order of Merit for National Foundation by the Government of South Korea.
 In August 2003, he was selected as a national figure of South Korea.

 Family

-Park had a son, Park Jeong-hup, and two grandchildren, Park Dae-jong and Park Wang-jong.
+Pak had a son, Park Jeong-hup, and two grandchildren, Park Dae-jong and Park Wang-jong.

 In popular culture

 His suicide and subsequent Battle of Namdaemun that it triggered are depicted in both the 1979 North Korean film An Jung Gun Shoots Ito Hirobumi and the 2018 Korean drama Mr Sunshine.